 LMI data powered by LMI for All

-- Most entrants have a Higher National Diploma (HND) or degree in a subject such as computer science, computer and electronic systems or software engineering.
+- Most entrants have a degree in a subject such as computer science, computer and electronic systems or software engineering.
 For entry to degree course you need 4-5 Highers.

 - Some entrants have a specialised postgraduate qualification in software engineering.